PD Operads and Explicit Partition Lie Algebras: Introduction

 Let $\Op^{\aug}_R$ denote the $\infty$-category of augmented \mbox{$\infty$-operads}, i.e.\ augmented algebra objects in $(\sSeq_R, \circ)$, the monoidal \mbox{$\infty$-category} of symmetric sequences equipped with the \mbox{{usual composition product} $\circ$.}

-For $\cat{O}\in \Op^{\aug}_R$, the bar construction ${1} \circ_{\cat{O}} {1} = \Barr({1}, \cat{O},{1})$ admits a coherently associative comultiplication (cf.\ \cite[Section 4.3]{lurie2011derivedX}), which is informally given by To continuously dualise this map, we construct a monoidal product \mbox{on $\sSeq^\vee_R$} and prove in Propositions \ref{prop:pro-coh composition} and \ref{prop:formula for pro-coh comp prod}: \begin{proposition}[Pro-coherent composition product] Let $R$ be a coherent \mbox{$\mathbb{E}_\infty$-ring.} Then $\sSeq^\vee_R$ admits a monoidal structure $\circ$, the \textit{pro-coherent composition product}, which preserves small colimits in the first and sifted colimits in the second variable.\\ If $X, Y$ are `continuous duals' of symmetric sequences of almost finite type, we have
+For $\cat{O}\in \Op^{\aug}_R$, the bar construction ${1} \circ_{\cat{O}} {1} = \Barr({1}, \cat{O},{1})$ admits a coherently coassociative comultiplication (cf.\ \cite[Section 4.3]{lurie2011derivedX} or Section \ref{sec:refined koszul}), which is informally given by To continuously dualise this map, we construct a monoidal product \mbox{on $\sSeq^\vee_R$} and prove in Propositions \ref{prop:pro-coh composition} and \ref{prop:formula for pro-coh comp prod}: \begin{proposition}[Pro-coherent composition product] Let $R$ be a coherent \mbox{$\mathbb{E}_\infty$-ring.} Then $\sSeq^\vee_R$ admits a monoidal structure $\circ$, the \textit{pro-coherent composition product}, which preserves small colimits in the first and sifted colimits in the second variable.\\ If $X, Y$ are `continuous duals' of symmetric sequences that are almost perfect, we have

 \end{proposition}

 \begin{remark} If $Y\in \sSeq^\vee_R$ is concentrated in degree zero, then so is $X \ {\circ} \ Y$ for any $X\in \sSeq^\vee_R$.
 Hence $\QC^\vee_R$ is left-tensored over $(\sSeq^\vee_R, \circ\big)$; the action $ \big(\sSeq^\vee_R, \circ\big)\curvearrowright \QC^\vee_R $ \mbox{preserves sifted colimits.} \end{remark} For $R$ a discrete coherent ring, we will give an explicit model for this composition product: \begin{theoremn}[\ref{thm:chain model for exotic composition} \normalfont{(Point-set model for pro-coherent ${\circ}$ )}] The composition product